amitfrish/TimeAx/README.md

 <br /><br />
 ## Step 3: Inferring pseudotime
 Based on the TimeAx model, the user can infer the pseudotime position of each sample, assuming its profile includes the same features as the train data.
 The output of this step is a list containing the pseudotime positions of each sample (predictions) and it's equivilant uncertainty score (uncertainty).
+This step is relatively quick and should take seconds to few minutes depending how the size of the test cohort.

 ```R